The fairest nymph

 Admired of rural swains.

-‖: But cruel fate, the graces envying
+‖: But cruel fates, the graces envying

-Of this blooming rose,
+of this blooming rose,

 Now ready to disclose